fabric8-analytics/fabric8-analytics-vscode-extension/Telemetry.md

 * when extension is started
 * when extension analyse dependency file for vulnerability(s) and file name
-* when extension analyse dependency file fails and error message
+* when extension analyse dependency file fails, error message and file name
 * when extension vulnerability summary pop-up is closed
 * when extension launches vulnerability report from notification pop-up
 * when extension launches vulnerability report from editor right click